TeddyRobotics/Commerson-Driver/README.md

 Must have jump a wire from MVin pin to 5V power from Raspberry Pi (as depicted in image below).

 <img src="mvin_example.jpg" width="40%">

+If you are getting a no serial port found error, then switch between /dev/ttyS0 and /dev/ttyAMA0 in commerson_driver.py.

 ## License